Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Discussion

 In practice, the additional assumptions made by MAIC and STC may be problematic.
-Firstly, it assumed that all effect modifiers for treatment $A$ vs. $C$ are adjusted for.\footnote{In the anchored scenario, we are interested in a comparison of \textit{relative} outcomes or effects, not absolute outcomes.
-Hence, an anchored comparison only requires conditioning on the effect modifiers, the covariates that explain the heterogeneity of the marginal $A$ vs. $C$ treatment effect.
-This assumption is denoted the \textit{conditional constancy of relative effects} by Phillippo et al.,\cite{phillippo2018methods, phillippo2016nice} i.e., given the selected effect-modifying covariates, the marginal $A$ vs. $C$ treatment effect is constant across the $AC$ and $BC$ populations.
-There are analogous formulations of this assumption,\cite{cole2010generalizing, kern2016assessing} such as the conditional ignorability, unconfoundedness or exchangeability of trial assignment for such treatment effect, i.e., trial selection is conditionally independent of the treatment effect, given the selected effect modifiers.
-One can consider that being in population $AC$ or population $BC$ does not carry any information about the marginal $A$ vs $C$ treatment effect, once we condition on the treatment effect modifiers.} By design, the simulation study assumes that complete information is available for both trials and that all effect modifiers have been accounted for.
+Firstly, it assumed that all effect modifiers for treatment $A$ vs.~$C$ are adjusted for.\footnote{In the anchored scenario, we are interested in a comparison of \textit{relative} outcomes or effects, not \textit{absolute} outcomes.
+Hence, an anchored comparison only requires conditioning on the effect modifiers, the covariates that explain the heterogeneity of the $A$ vs.~$C$ treatment effect.
+This assumption is denoted the \textit{conditional constancy of relative effects} by Phillippo et al.,\cite{phillippo2018methods, phillippo2016nice} i.e., given the selected effect-modifying covariates, the marginal $A$ vs.~$C$ treatment effect is constant across the $AC$ and $BC$ populations.
+There are analogous formulations of this assumption,\cite{stuart2011use, cole2010generalizing, kern2016assessing, pearl2014external, hartman2015sample} such as the conditional ignorability, unconfoundedness or exchangeability of trial assignment for such treatment effect, i.e., trial selection is conditionally independent of the treatment effect, given the selected effect modifiers.
+One can consider that being in population $AC$ or population $BC$ does not carry any information about the marginal $A$ vs $C$ treatment effect, once we condition on the treatment effect modifiers.
+This means that after adjusting for these effect modifiers, treatment effect heterogeneity and trial assignment are conditionally independent.} By design, the simulation study assumes that complete information is available for both trials and that all effect modifiers have been accounted for.
 In practice, this assumption is hard to meet --- it is difficult to ascertain the effect modifier status of covariates, particularly for new treatments with limited prior empirical evidence and clinical domain knowledge.
 Hence, the analyst may select the effect modifiers incorrectly.
 In addition, information on some effect modifiers could be unmeasured or unpublished for one of the trials.
 The incorrect omission of effect modifiers leads to the wrong specification of the trial assignment logistic regression model in MAIC, and of the outcome regression in STC.
 Relative effects will no longer be conditionally constant across trials and this will lead MAIC and STC to produce biased estimates.